 My policy on medications

 If patients need psychotropic medications [anti-depressants, anti-anxiety medications, anti-psychotic medications] I refer them to a psychiatrist or pediatric psychiatrist as needed.
 I have a very conservative view on medication and believe that as little medication as possible should be used, though I respect patients’ abilities to make these choices.
-I am particularly concerned with excessive prescribing of medications to children for ADHD and bipolar disorder disorders and I work with parents, to reduce or eliminate medications wherever possible.
+I am particularly concerned with excessive prescribing of medications to children for ADHD and bipolar disorder and I work with parents, to reduce or eliminate medications wherever possible.
 Interested parents may wish to read a chapter I published recently on the problems with over-medicating children.
 Here is the link:

 O’Loughlin, M. (2012).
 Countering the rush to medication: Psychodynamic, intergenerational, and cultural considerations in understanding children’s distress.
 In U.S. Nayar (Ed.).
 International Handbook on Mental Health of Children and Adolescents: Culture, Policy & Practices.
 Delhi, India: Sage.